 In ancient times, in Northern China, the emperor family hunted deer in the forest which is a very popular event that brought joy to the empire.
 Deer is not only hunted but they enjoy the deer as a delicacy, usually the wealthy chinese could enjoy the meat in the past as it was very rare and expensive.

-1. Health effects of deer
+1. Health effects of venison

 i) Balance and strengthen the major five organs

 One very old popular Chinese book called “Ben cao gong mu” records this.
 All parts of the deer are used to tonify the body.
 Another traditional book called “Shi liao ben cao” records venison as strengthening the body, balancing of the five major organs and to improve circulation.
 Another ancient chinese herbal book called “Yi lin zaun yao” records venison as tonifying the spleen and stomach, nourish blood and Qi, strengthening body yang and essence.
 Chinese medicine considers the main cause of fatigue syndrome is strongly associated with weakness of the five organs.

 Due to the effects of the deer, it is suitable to eat for the following people.

 Weak kidneys: People who suffer from kidney Qi and kidney yang deficiency may have the following lower back, cold feet and knees, knee and leg pain, especially those who’s pain intensifies upon activities puffy ankles, lack of energy, frequent urination in the evening, early waking, early onset of menopause, impotence or lowered libido.

 Weak spleen (indigestion): Those who suffer from spleen and stomach function weakness.
 These people can experience diarrhea, poor appetite, bloating especially after eating, discomfort in the stomach after eating cold things.
 If there is a long term weakness of the spleen some may have under-reactive thyroid or anemia.